 In partnership with prominent organizations, our faculty is engaged in ongoing training and development.
 Below are some examples:

 Faculty incorporated learnings from professional development in curricula across the school.
 The following is a list of some of this ongoing work:

-A focus on diversity, equity and inclusion is at the heart of our school’s mission and values, and our community is inspired to take our work to the next level of antiracism.
+A focus on diversity, equity inclusion, and belonging is at the heart of our school’s mission and values, and our community is inspired to take our work to the next level of racial equity and justice.
 Programs that will foster this evolution include the following:

 School policy with regard to ritual head coverings reflects Senesh’s commitment to tradition and to egalitarian values.
-Both boys and girls are expected to cover their heads during prayer and when eating.
+All students are expected to cover their heads during prayer and when eating.
 Given the diversity of our community, some students choose to wear head coverings throughout the day.
 Students should come to school prepared with a head covering; appropriate choices include kippot, scarves, and hats.
 Specific concerns about the ritual head covering policy should be addressed to the Head of School or to the Judaic Studies Coordinator.

 As an organization, Hannah Senesh observes kashrut, which means that all food that was served at school events (pre-COVID) is certified kosher.
 Additionally, certain restrictions are put on any foods that are brought into the school building.
 Our policy aims to balance an authentic communal standard with a respect for individual home practices.

 There are many intricacies to the Jewish laws of kashrut, but the basic points are as follows: